LorenzoSiena/Johnny-The-CyberCar-Assistant/README.md

 ![5987884611008577929](https://github.com/user-attachments/assets/5d0d6e99-1ba7-474b-a537-e256405b2eaa)

-## [TODO] Implementation
-Details on the implementation of the system, both on the edge and cloud sides.

-## [TODO] Case Study
-Description of the case study, including specifications and results.

-## [TODO] Conclusions
-Final considerations and potential future developments of the project.

-## [TODO] Documentation
+## Documentation
-Complete documentation can be found in the `docs` directory.
+Complete documentation can be found in the [downloadable pdf thesis](https://raw.githubusercontent.com/LorenzoSiena/Johnny-The-CyberCar-Assistant/main/Tesi_ita.pdf).

-## [TODO] Hardware
-All hardware details can be found in the `hardware` directory.

-## [TODO] Software
-Source code and instructions for the software can be found in the `software` directory.

-## [TODO] Experiments
-Descriptions and results of the conducted experiments can be found in the `experiments` directory.
+N.B. the thesis is not in English (it was written in italian), but using NotebookLM by google you can converse with the file in your own language (or you can simply translate it with other tools).

 ## HOW TO DEPLOY
 ### SETUP